The latest leadership statistics emphasize the importance of good leadership and reveal how poor leaders can damage a company.

 As expected, the social distancing measures impacted the methods used in leadership development training.
 The percentage of organizations using instructor-led training decreased by 10%.
 Similarly, leadership development trends demonstrate that the use of virtual instructor-led training increased by 19%.
 The blended learning methods also increased by 7%.

 About 42% of companies can’t create solid development programs due to the lack of a leadership competency framework.
-Additionally, about 30% of organizations blame senior management for not creating development programs.
-Furthermore, 25% say these programs take too long, and 22% say these programs are costly.
+About 30% of organizations blame senior management for not creating development programs.
+Furthermore, 25% say these programs take too long, and 22% claim the cost is too high.

 Almost half of businesses rely on development programs to upskill or cross-skill leaders and support their growth.
 Additionally, statistics on leadership development unveil that 31% of organizations use these programs to identify potential leaders and 20% to create an internal succession pipeline.